bean-mhm/img-aligner/README.md

 cd build
 ```

-4. Generate CMake configuration with Ninja.
+5. Generate CMake configuration with Ninja.
 ```bash
 cmake -G "Ninja" -DCMAKE_C_COMPILER=gcc -DCMAKE_CXX_COMPILER=g++ ..
 ```
 Make sure you have a stable internet connection so that unavailable packages
 can be fetched online.
 You only need to regenerate this in certain cases, like
-when you add or remove source files, modify `CMakeLists.txt`, or want to switch
+when you add or remove source files or modify `CMakeLists.txt`.
-between debug and release mode.

-5. Build & Run.
+6. Build & Run.
 ```bash
 # build in debug mode
 cmake --build . --config Debug